gholdman1/graphenemodeling/doc/source/introduction.rst

 Purpose
 -------

-The GrapheneModeling package is a collection of 1) Python code intended to model measurements of graphene and 2) articles and references to literature on graphene.

-By putting descriptions of graphene's properties into the docstrings of Python functions, we hope to 1) provide a quick reference for inviduals discussing graphene's properties (i.e. a wiki), 2) clarify models used to calculate graphene properties and measurements, and 3) reduce ramp-up time for researchers requiring code to model graphene.
+The GrapheneModeling package is a collection of Python code modeling propeties and measurements of graphene built on references to graphene literature.
+By putting cited descriptions of graphene's properties into the docstrings of Python functions, we hope to

+1. Create a graphene wiki: a quick reference for inviduals discussing graphene's properties.
+2. Clarify models used to calculate graphene properties and measurements.
+3. Reduce ramp-up time for researchers requiring code to model graphene.

 Getting Started
 ---------------